A 3000-year general history on the Book of Psalms numbering and divisional systems.

-The results will weave through almost 3000 years of documents.
+The results are the examination of documents spanning a 3000 year time period.
 The reader will be journeying through Hebrew, Greek, Syriac, Latin and English texts.
 Don’t worry.
 You don’t need to know the languages itself to join in this expedition.
 This work is designed for both the researcher and the passionate lay reader.
 Many pictures will be provided that will assist.
 One can marvel at the beauty of the handwritten text without understanding it.

 The findings show that the Psalms began as an unordered list with no assigned numbers.
 The arrival of the Greek translation called the Septuagint brought about a numbering scheme for the Book of Psalms.
-The Septuagint also limited to the Book of Psalms to 151 poems, though this was not adhered to by other traditions who went up to 155.
+The Septuagint also limited to the Book of Psalms to 151 poems, though this was not adhered to by other traditions which went up to 155.
 Verses were not introduced until much later.
-This was covered in a previous article titled, A History of Chapters and Verses in the Hebrew Bible.
+Verses were covered in a previous article titled, A History of Chapters and Verses in the Hebrew Bible.

 As demonstrated by the Dead Sea Scrolls, the order of the poems in the Book of Psalms was not established in the early centuries.
 This happened after the widespread acceptance of the Septuagint later on.